 On the summit of Cradle Mountain in 1910, Austrian-born Gustav Weindorfer proclaimed, “This must be a national park for the people for all time.”
 It’s fitting our journey begins at Waldheim in Cradle Valley, where Weindorfer’s story is told.
 We set off on the track, venturing through ancient temperate rainforest, passing the dramatic glacially-carved Crater Lake.

-Some say this is the hardest day - we climb the steepest section of the whole Overland Track today.
+Some say day one is the hardest - we climb the steepest section of the whole Overland Track today.
 Reaching Marion’s Lookout (1250m) takes about an hour, with steps leading through steeper sections.
 The reward, providing weather conditions allow, is staggering views of Cradle Mountain and Dove Lake.
 Every uphill step is worth it.

 If the weather is fine, we stop for lunch by the peaceful Plateau Creek.
-We then continue on for about another 4 hours around the base of Cradle Mountain, out along the edge of a spectacular glacial cirque.
+We then embark on the challenging climb of Cradle Mountain where, on clear days, the views are spectacular.
+It's then another 4 hours around the base of Cradle Mountain, out along the edge of a spectacular glacial cirque.
 We drop into Waterfall Valley, which we cross before arriving at our hut at the base of the towering Barn Bluff (1559m), having completed the steepest part of your journey (excluding side trips).

 It’s a welcome retreat after several hours of this day’s walk traverses exposed alpine plateau, allowing for great views on a clear day.
 In rough weather, the wind howls over the landscape, making for exciting and sometimes challenging walking conditions.